MicrosoftDocs/cpp-docs/docs/cpp/tutorial-import-stl-named-module.md

 ---
 # Tutorial: Import the C++ standard library using modules

 Learn how to import the C++ standard library using C++ library modules.
-Which is significantly faster to compile and more robust than using header files or header units or precompiled headers (PCH).
+This is significantly faster to compile and more robust than using header files or header units or precompiled headers (PCH).

 In this tutorial, learn about: